 - Research the companies that will be there BEFORE you go…

 Knowing something ahead of time about everyone you meet may seem silly to some, but this will be another drop in your bucket of professional first impressions.
 You don’t need to memorize every company mission and vision but do read the list of who will be attending, choose three to five that you are really interested in meeting with, and learn about what they stand for, who works for them, and what their current employees are like.
-Having a few specific questions in mind for them doesn’t hurt, and knowing what positions they are hiring for is crucial.
+Have a few specific questions in mind for the top employers, and know the positions for which they are hiring.